 The standard withdrawal procedure must be completed through the main office before a student's records can be released.
 This process is not complete until the necessary forms are signed, outstanding debts are paid and any textbooks, library books or other school property are returned.
-(Policy of refunds is included in enrollment packets)
+(Policy for refunds are included in enrollment packets)